General Principles

 • Peds < 18 years old with unstable vital signs and/or requiring oxygen

 Paramedic discretion can be used in deciding between a freestanding emergency department and a hospital, except for the conditions specified above.
-Also consider transport to main hospital if it’s likely the patient will require admission.
+Encourage transport to main hospital if it’s likely the patient will require admission.

 Unstable Airway: